robertwenner/comics/doc/outputs.md

 The `outdir` specifies the main output directory; the actual files will be generated underneath, in a directory for each language, with the HTML file name derived from the comic's title.

+The `Templates` refers to a Perl Toolkit template per language that will be used to generate the page.

+The `Domains` gives the domain name (e.g., example.com) so that the module can generate the full domain name for use in the template.

 The `index.html` file uses the same template as the regular comic pages.